The Best Home Coffee Roasters for the Burgeoning Roastmaster

 Gene Cafe CBR-101 H

 The Gene roaster is one of the most popular home models, and it’s easy to understand why.
-It blends a bunch of cool technology with convenience.
+It mixes a lot of nifty innovation with handiness.
 If you want a workhorse for your home, this is a good bet since it’s almost smokeless, easy to clean, and also has a chaff collector.
 With a capacity of 250 grams it suitable for many coffee geeks.

 It has a slightly unusual off-axis drum.
 The reason for this design is to get more even roasts.
 According to the reviews, it seems to work very well.
 Visually, you can follow along in the roasts very well both judging bean color and temperature, but sound-wise the device is a bit loud which might obscure the first crack; which for a roastmaster is seriously annoying.

 Some customers also raise concerns about the longevity of this roasting machine.See more reviews

 Fresh Roast Air Roaster

 The Fresh Roast is a brilliant first roaster for someone who wants to try roasting some beans without getting too committed.
 It’s budget-friendly and easy to use since you can see the beans in the glass container while they are changing color.